-Auto accident that killed renowned writer starts discussion about driver safety and the car accident epidemic that our society seems to accept
+An auto accident that killed a renowned writer starts a discussion about driver safety and the car accident epidemic that our society seems to accept

 Here’s an excerpt from Carty’s column: